Romanian Front

 1 of 4

 The German troops breathed a sigh of relief - finally they would be once again manning a solid front behind the protection of a mighty river.
 Everywhere, in the rear, in the villages and larger cities, began the usual routine of soldiers settling in for an extended period of defense.
-The headquarters staffs of armies, corps and divisions sought out quarters, rear-echelon and train units moved into their billets, and supply dumps, munitions depots, supply offices and hospitals were set up.
+The headquarters staffs of armies, corps and divisions sought out quarters, rear-echelon and train units moved into their billets,

 2 of 4